Climate change decision-making tool highly commended at COP26

 Research project

-A partnership between the European Centre for Environment and Human Health and Cornwall Council, supported by a wide range of local stakeholders is developing a tool to support local decision makers to plan and adapt to climate change.
+A partnership with Cornwall Council and local stakeholders to help decision makers plan and adapt to climate change.